edwardchang0112/SkinAgeandScoreCalculation/README.md

 # SkinAgeandScoreCalculation
-Calculation of the skin age and score
+Calculation of the skin age and score based on related facial data